HIV capsid inhibition: Lenacapavir

-Lenacapavir is a capsid inhibitor developed by Gilead Sciences.
-It is in phase II/III of clinical trials.
-Preliminary reports show that Lenacapavir is more potent than current HIV treatments, and may function as a long-acting antiretroviral therapy that only needs to be administered every six months.
+In 2022, the capsid inhibitor lenacapavir received approval from the European Medicines Agency, Health Canada, and the United States Food and Drug Administration as a first-in-class medication to treat HIV-1 infection.

 Lenacapavir functions by binding to the hydrophobic pocket formed by two neighboring protein subunits in the capsid shell.
 This bond stabilizes the capsid structure and inhibits the functional disassembly of the capsid in infected cells.

-Lenacapavir was approved for medical use in the European Union in August 2022, in Canada in November 2022, and in the United States in December 2022.
-Lenacapavir is the first capsid inhibitor to be FDA-approved for treating HIV/AIDS.
+In the years prior to the development of capsid inhibitors, HIV patients were generally treated with a combination of reverse transcriptase inhibitors, protease inhibitors, integrase inhibitors, and entry inhibitors.
+Lenacapavir is approved for those who develop resistance to such regimens, for use in addition to other HIV treatments.

+Research

+History

+In 2003, the first compound to bind the HIV-1 capsid was reported and termed "CAP-1".
+Since then, over 40 molecules have been reported to inhibit HIV-1 by binding capsid, with five distinct chemotypes described.
+The binding pocket for Lenacapavir was first described in 2009, with the small molecule PF-3450074 (PF74) developed by Pfizer.
+PF74 was not developed clinically due to its fast metabolic breakdown and poor bioavailability, but its binding pocket has been well characterized and frequently targeted.

 GS-CA1

 GS-CA1 is an experimental small-molecule capsid inhibitor developed by Gilead Sciences.
-CS-CA1 and GS-6207 are analogues, with both molecules showing promising anti-HIV activity.
+GS-CA1 and GS-6207 are analogues, with both molecules showing promising anti-HIV activity.

 GS-CA1 functions by binding directly to the HIV capsid.
 This bonding disrupts the uncoating process which inhibits both the release of viral RNA and proteins into the cytoplasm, and also inhibits the production of new capsid shells within the cell.

 Ebselen

 Ebselen was identified as a capsid inhibitor using a fluorescence assay on a library of pharmacological compounds.
-Ebselen covalently bonds to the C-terminal domain of the HIV capsid, which inhibits the uncoating process.
+Ebselen covalently bonds to the C-terminal domain of the HIV-1 capsid, which inhibits the uncoating process.
 Ebselen shows anti-HIV activity in infected cell lines.

+Peptides

+Phage display was used to identify peptides that bind the HIV-1 capsid protein, and the most promising peptide inhibitor was the capsid assembly inhibitor (CAI) peptide.
+CAI prevented the formation of mature capsids, but its poor permeability in cells limited its use.
+Other peptide inhibitors have been reported, as well as next generation inhibitors with increased stability, permeability, and antiviral activity.
+These peptides interact at the C-terminal domain of the HIV-1 capsid, similar to Ebselen.